Mistakes Homeowners Make Before Every Winter

 Winter.
 Are you ready?

 When the snow piles up, it may seem like we’re in the off-season for home maintenance.
 After all, the leaves are gone, and there’s no grass to cut.
 But don’t make the mistake of putting your home on the backburner this season.
-Failing to complete your winter checks and maintenance before the -30 degree weather shows up could be your biggest mistake this season.
-Don’t let the winter bite you this season, and check out our maintenance recommendations to help your home be ready when winter comes…
+Failing to complete your winter checks and maintenance before the -30 degree weather shows up could be your biggest mistake.
+Don’t let the cold bite you this season, and check out our maintenance recommendations to help your home be ready when winter comes…

 Change Furnace Filter